lidefi87/ESM_Processing/Scripts/03b_Calculating_monthly_means_in_Python.md

 ## Checking results

-We will load randomly selected file and plot all months to check results.
+We will load randomly select a file from our disk, and plot all months to check monthly means.

 ``` python
 #Selecting one file at random